stfc/PSyclone/examples/psyir/README.md

 ## Example 2:

-Create an instance of PSyIR using many of the generic PSyIR nodes and output the resultant tree as Fortran and C. Currently the C backend does not support all of the node types so it only outputs a subset of the tree.
-First, ensure that PSyclone is installed, then run:
+Create a new PSyIR node with the basic children validation functionality.
+To run, first ensure that PSyclone is installed, then execute:

 ```sh
 > python newnode.py